SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 ## User Tracking

 As previously stated, v1 primarily relies on information fed from chat users in the room.
-This worked to a degree, but allows users to supply [inaccurate data](http://chat.stackoverflow.com/transcript/41570?m=24910842#24910842) and can become tiresome after while.
+This worked to a degree, but allows users to supply [inaccurate data](http://chat.stackoverflow.com/transcript/41570?m=24910842#24910842) and can become tiresome after a while.
 Thus we’ve introduced automated review data<sup>§</sup> gathering for:

 * Passed audits,
 * Failed audits,